NoriginMedia/candidate-tester/README.md

 We have provided a basic mock api to supply EPG data for this task.

+This is packaged as a standard NPM module.
+To install simply run: `-> npm insall` from the project root directory.
+Of course Node.JS should be installed beforehand.

 To run the mock-api server execute the command below:

 ```